jldec/agents-chat/README.md

 ### Takeaways
 **TL;DR**
 - Cloudflare is a great platform for building multi-agent multi-user streaming UX.
-- Current UI tooling is not mature, and makes limiting architectural assumptions.
+- Current UI tooling is immature e.g. with limiting assumptions which block many-to-many connections.

 **RedwoodSDK RSC:**
-- Server components provide succinct way to populate JSX and keep clients updated.
+- React Server Components provide succinct way to render JSX on the server.
-- This makes using react with Cloudflare workers super easy, and simplifies async data loading.
+- RedwoodSDK makes using react with Cloudflare workers easy.
-- The realtime sync feature of RedwoodSDK pushes updates to connected clients over websockets.
+- The realtime feature of RedwoodSDK pushes updates to connected clients over websockets.
-- Disabled RSC pre-rendering for components with hooks which can't run server-side.
+- Had to disable ssr for hooks (e.g. useChat) not designed to run server-side.

 **Cloudflare Agents**
 - Cloudflare durable objects are ideal for agents and subagents.